 about the author

-Twyla is Director of the Accountant Channel and head of the Accounting Partner Program at FreshBooks.
+Twyla is Head of the Accountant Channel and leader of the Accounting Partner Program at FreshBooks.
 She’s a CPA with broad entrepreneurial, accounting, and software experience.

 As the former co-founder of an advisory accounting practice, Twyla knows firsthand how to leverage technology and create high-value client experiences.
 She is committed to empowering accounting professionals and supporting their relationships with business owners.